Read This First

 Prompt 4: Create a table that displays which countries adhere to which economic philosophies.

-At this stage, the gain is not memorizing the conclusion but learning to think with Incentives and tradeoffs, Scarcity and opportunity cost, and Markets, institutions, and policy feedback.
+Treat Incentives and tradeoffs, Scarcity and opportunity cost, and Markets, institutions, and policy feedback as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 | Country | Economic Philosophy(s) | Notes |